apache/phoenix-site/site/source/src/site/markdown/faq.md

 ensure that rows that only consist of the primary key (and have null for all non-key columns) will be included in a scan result.

-### <a id="map_table_namespace"/>How to move existing table with schema to namespace?
-**Pre-requisite:** you need 4.8 or higher version to map table to a namespae.
-To enable namespace mapping in configuration, see [tuning.html](tuning.html)

-For kerberized environment, run with the user who have sufficient permissiont("admin") to create a namespace.

-Table will be mapped to namespace of name "schema_name" only , Currently we don't support migrating existing table to different schema or namespace.

-Usage example:

-Move table('table_name') to namespace of name 'schema_name'

-    $  bin/psql.py <zookeeper> -m <schema_name>.<table_name>